rtrppl/orgrr/readme.md

 - Is that all?

 No. I also wanted to learn more elisp.
 A small project like this seemed to be a good way to start.
-I'm still amazed that only about 1500 lines of code (September 2024) are necessary to write a note-taking system that is not too far off from Denote or org-roam.
+I'm still amazed that only about 1650 lines of code (Decemver 2024) are necessary to write a note-taking system that is not too far off from Denote or org-roam.
 That this thing works, provides me with independence from note-taking trends or specific operating systems, which is one of the reasons I don't see myself stopping to work on this project.

 - What does orgrr stand for?